zextras/tech-doc/source/suite/backup.rst

    necessary to restore it at a point in time which is **antecedent** the emails were deleted.

-1. When using the **POP3/POP3S** protocol, if the email client is configured to download email messages and delete them immediately from the server, these messages may not be included in the backup.
+#.
+When using the **POP3/POP3S** protocol, if the email client is
+   configured to download email messages and delete them immediately from the server, these messages may not be included in the backup.
    This does not happen if the Zextras Powerstore component is installed.

-2. When sending an email directly through an SMTP connection (e.g., using a multipurpose device or connecting to the STMP server using ``telnet``), then that email will not be part of the backup.
+#.
+When sending an email directly through an SMTP connection (e.g.,
+   using a multipurpose device or connecting to the STMP server using ``telnet``), then that email will not be part of the backup.

-3. When sending email using an IMAP/SMTP client, the IMAP client must be configured to store the send email in a remote folder (using the IMAP STORE command) after the send operation, otherwise the email may not be included in the backup.
+#.
+When sending email using an IMAP/SMTP client, the IMAP client must be
+   configured to store the send email in a remote folder (using the IMAP STORE command) after the send operation, otherwise the email may not be included in the backup.

-..

-   **Note**

-   The last two cases do not apply when using a browser to connect to the Mailbox.
+.. note:: The last two cases do not apply when using a browser to connect to the Mailbox.
 In this case is it the Mailbox that contacts the SMTP server to send the email and automatically passes the email to ``mailboxd``.

 .. _troubleshooting_ldap_backup: